NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Vexing Vapor (Major).md

 * * *

 This flask contains a fine red powder made from toxic berries.
 You gain a +3 item bonus to attack rolls.
-A major vexing vapor bomb deals 4d6 mental damage and 4 mental splash damage e.
+A major vexing vapor bomb deals 4d6 mental damage and 4 mental splash damage.
 On a hit, the target must succeed at a DC 5 Flat check check before taking actions with the concentrate trait.
 This lasts until the end of its next turn (1 minute on a critical hit).

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*